 But what if you could teach them what they wanted to learn?

-What if you could uncover those passions and help students develop the skills they needed to exceed in them?
+What if you could uncover those passions and help students develop the skills they need to excel in them?

 That's the idea behind individual learning.